Skip Navigation

-- High net-worth families in need of asset protection, business succession planning and gift and estate tax strategies
+• High net-worth families in need of creditor protection, business succession planning, and gift and estate tax strategies

 Eileen has a broad range of estate planning clients.
-“Everyone needs an estate plan,” she says, “from a simple plan, such as a young couple naming a guardian for their minor children, to an upgraded plan for a couple nearing retirement, which might include tax and asset-protection measures.”
-Regardless of the age or type of client, Eileen takes time to listen to her client’s goals and to design a plan that is tailored to the client’s individualized needs, yet is balanced and not overly complicated.
-She sees her role as a trusted adviser and, where there’s a conflict, she is a mediator, working to de-escalate and help work things out between the involved parties.
+“Everyone needs an estate plan,” she says, “from a simple plan, such as a young couple naming a Guardian for their minor children, to an upgraded plan for a retired couple, which might include creditor protection measures for their beneficiaries.”
+Regardless of the client’s situation, Eileen takes time to listen to the client’s goals and to design a plan that is tailored to the client’s individualized needs.
+She sees her role as a trusted adviser and, where there’s a conflict, she is a mediator, working to de-escalate and help work things out between all parties.

 With her special needs planning practice, Eileen assists those who want to leave assets to a beneficiary who may have a developmental or intellectual disability.
 Through the planning, she establishes special needs trusts that provide for the beneficiary’s lifetime needs while allowing continued access to government assistance.